obl-ong/code-of-conduct/README.md

 does not constitute a waiver of our right to enforce it; nor does this policy create any obligations to users or any third-party beneficiary rights or private rights of action.

+Additionally, all `obl.ong` subdomains must comply with the [PIR guidelines for the .ONG TLD](https://thenew.org/org-people/about-pir/policies/ngo-and-ong-registration-policy/)

 To report content which you believe to be a violation of the above policy, please email [team@obl.ong](mailto:team@obl.ong).